1aastha3/journal-reco/README.md

 - Run `npm run dev` in `web-app/backend` and `npm start` in `web-app/frontend/journal-recommendation`

+- The new recomendations in the "my recommendation" modal will be rendered upon clicking the button only.

 # Ways to Contribute

 One can contribute to this project by